skyzh/SJTU-RM-Hurricane/README.md

     }));
 }
 ```

-Tasks are executed in the following sequence
+Tasks are organized like a tree in `CAHRR`.
+They are processed and executed in the following sequence

 [1] If joystick is not connected, do nothing.
 [2] If right switch is switched to bottom, control arm.